dmbarbour/glas/docs/GlasProg.md

 Validation:
 * `(%an.arity In Out)` - express expected data stack arity for Op.
 In and Out must be non-negative integers.
 Serves as an extremely simplistic type description.
 * `(%an.data.seal Key)` - operational support for abstract data types.
-For robust data sealing, Key should name a Register, Src (like '$src'), or other unforgeable identity.
-Sealed data cannot be observed until unsealed with a matching Key, usually symmetric.
-If the Key becomes unreachable (e.g. Register out of scope), the sealed data may be garbage collected, and this may be detectable via reflection APIs.
-Actual implementation is flexible, e.g. compile-time static analysis at one extreme, encryption at another, but simple wrappers is common.
+For robust data sealing, Key should name a Register.
+If the Key becomes unreachable (e.g. Register out of scope), the sealed data may be garbage collected.
+Compiler can eliminate redundant seal and unseal operations if correct use is proven statically.
-  * `(%an.data.unseal Key)` - removes matching seal, or diverges
+  * `(%an.data.unseal Key)` - removes seal with matching Key or diverges
   * `(%an.data.seal.linear Key)` - a variant of seal that also marks sealed data as linear, i.e. no copy or drop until unsealed.
-Note: This does not fully guard against implicit drops, e.g. storing data into a register that falls out of scope.
-But a best and warnings are expected.
     * `(%an.data.unseal.linear Key)` - counterpart to a linear seal.
-If data is sealed linear, it must be unsealed linear.
-* `%an.data.static` - Indicates that top stack element (upon return from Op) should be statically computable.
-Instead of analyzing for static dataflow, a glas compiler might take this as a hint for aggressive partial evaluation then directly verify.
+* `%an.static` - Indicates that Operation should be completed at compile-time.
+This doesn't force early evaluation, but serves as a hint for aggressive partial evaluation optimizations or raises an error if the optimization is invalid.
+* `%an.data.static` - (Op should be '%pass') Indicates top stack element should be statically computable.
-* `%an.eval.static` - Indicates that all '%eval' steps in Operation must receive their AST argument at compile-time.
-This is the default for glas systems, but it can make intentions clearer to reiterate the constraint locally.
+* `%an.eval.static` - Indicates that any '%eval' steps within Operation must receive their AST argument at compile-time.
-* `(%an.type TypeDesc)` - Describes a partial type of Operation.
-Not limited to programs, so namespace-layer and higher-kinded types are also relevant.
-Can also support type inference in the context surrounding Operation.
-TypeDesc will have its own abstract data constructors in '%type.\*'.
+* `(%an.type TypeDesc)` - Describes the expected partial type of Operation.
+Ideally, this is verified by a typechecker.
+Abstract types should be supported via '%type.\*'.
-* `%an.det` - Annotates an `Env -> Program` structure.
-This expresses the intention that Program should be deterministic *up to Env*.
-A compiler should prove this or raise an error.
+* `%an.det` - This expresses that Operation should be deterministic.
+If the Operation contains '%opt' then it should be something we can eliminate, e.g. due to %error or equivalence.
-  * The simplest proof is that Program doesn't use '%co' or '%choice' or interact with mutable state (even indirectly) except through Env.
-  * Ideally, we can also recognize simple confluence patterns, e.g. Kahn Process Networks, where coroutines communicate through queues with clear ownership (no races between two readers or between two writers).
-  * Eventually, proof-of-confluence annotations may be viable.
-Not sure how feasible this is.
+  * `%an.det.e` - A variant for `Env -> Program` that says deterministic *up to* use of methods in `Env`.

 Laziness:
-* `%an.lazy.thunk` - Op must be pure, atomic, 1--1 arity, and terminating.
+* `%an.lazy.thunk` - Op must be pure, atomic, 1--1 arity, terminating.
 Instead of computing immediately, we return a thunk that captures Op and stack argument.
+The thunk must be explicitly forced.
   * If Op is non-deterministic, we'll resolve the choice lazily.
 It becomes committed choice only if an observer commits after forcing the thunk.
-  * The 'terminating' constraint is not necessarily enforced.
-However, annotations should not affect formal semantics of valid programs.
-Divergent thunks can violate this rule, thus are considered invalid.
+  * The 'terminating' constraint is not enforced by this annotation.
+But the rule exists because only terminating thunks have equivalent behavior across transactions.
+(Annotations should not affect formal behavior of valid programs.)
-* `%an.lazy.force` - Op (usually %pass) must return thunk at top of data stack.
-We force evaluation of the thunk before returning.
-May diverge in case of error.
+* `%an.lazy.force` - Op must be %pass.
+Forces evaluation of thunk at top of data stack.
+May diverge if thunk is invalid.
-* `%an.lazy.spark` - Op (usually %pass) must return a thunk at top of data stack.
-If not already evaluated or scheduled, schedule evaluation by background worker thread.
+* `%an.lazy.spark` - Op must be %pass.
+Operates on thunk at top of data stack: if not already evaluated or scheduled, schedules evaluation by background worker thread.

 Content-addressed storage:
-* `%an.cas.stow` - Op (usually %pass) must return data of persistent or global ephemerality at top of stack.
-We wrap that data then lazily move it to external storage based on size, usage, and memory pressure.
+* `%an.cas.stow` - Op must be %pass.
+Lazily offloads data to remote storage.
+Actual move is heuristic, e.g. based on memory pressure and size of data.
-* `%an.cas.load` - Op (usually %pass) must return stowed data at top of stack.
-Loads and substitutes the actual data.
-Loading may be lazy, but only when the runtime is confident it can fully load the data (accounting for risks of network disruption and invalid representation).
+* `%an.cas.load` - Op must be %pass.
+Expects previously stowed data at top of data stack.
+Replaces it by referenced data.
 Diverges if the data cannot be loaded.
-Reflection APIs may offer a detailed view of errors.
+(You may need 'sys.refl.cas.\*' APIs for a full diagnosis.)
-* `%an.cas.need` - Op (usually %pass) must return stowed data at top of stack.
-Tells runtime that this data will be needed in the near future.
-This enables the runtime to heuristically download, validate, etc. the data ahead of time so it's more available when needed.
+* `%an.cas.need` - Op must be %pass.
+Expects previously stowed data at top of data stack.
+Asks runtime to prepare for load in the background, caching the data.
+Data may be removed from cache again based on memory pressure.

 Incremental computing:
-* `(%an.memo MemoHint)` - memoize a computation.
-Useful memoization hints may include persistent vs. ephemeral, cache-invalidation heuristics, or refinement of a 'stable name' for persistence.
-TBD.
-  * As a minimum viable product, we'll likely start by only supporting 'pure' functions, because that's a low-hanging, very tasty fruit.
+* `(%an.memo MemoHints)` - memoize a computation.
+As a minimum viable product, we'll likely start by only supporting 'pure' functions.
+MemoHints TBD.
-  * See discussion of *Accelerating Coroutines* below.
-* `(%an.checkpoint Hints)` - when retrying a transaction, instead of recomputing from the start it can be useful to rollback partially and retry from there.
+* `%an.checkpoint` - when retrying a transaction, instead of recomputing from the start it can be useful to rollback partially and retry from there.
 In this context, a checkpoint suggests a rollback boundary.
-A compiler may heuristically eliminate unnecessary checkpoints, and Hints may guide heuristics.

-Guiding non-deterministic choice:
-* `(%an.cost Chan CostFn)` - (tentative) emits a heuristic 'cost'.
-CostFn has type `Env -> Program`, with Env providing access to Chan configuration options, ultimately returning a non-negative rational number on the data stack.
-Like logging, the Program also has implicit access to the host environment for dynamic costs.
-The only role of costs is to guide non-deterministic choice, disfavoring "high cost" options - or choices that will obviously lead to high costs later on.
-  * Beyond tweaks by CostFn based on Chan configuration, a user configuration could amplify or suppress costs per channel, enabling an encoding of purpose and preference into channel names.
-  * *Aside:* In theory, we could support non-monotonic costs to represent gains, too.
-But all the efficient search algorithms assume monotonicity.
+Tail-Call Optimization:
+* `%an.tco` - indicates that Operation shall evaluate with bounded call and data stacks.
+(Heap isn't bounded.)
+  * `%an.tco.e` - variant for `Env -> Program`, bounded modulo use of methods in `Env`.

 Future development:
 * type declarations.
 I'd like to get bidirectional type checking working in many cases relatively early on.
-* tail-call declarations.
-Perhaps not per call but rather an indicator that a subroutine can be optimized for static stack usage.
-* stowage.
-Work with larger-than-memory values via content-addressed storage.
+* unit types?
 * debug trace.
 Probably should wait until we have a clear idea of what a trace should look like.
 * debug views.
 Specialized projectional editors within debuggers.